Residential Conduct Process

 M.A. in counselor education (Student Affairs), Clemson University

 The Residential Student Conduct Team create and implement training for undergraduate, graduate and professional residence hall staff and partner with university offices to promote student learning in an educational student conduct process.
-Both Maja and Michael are supportive of restorative principles, working to create systems and structures that support students’ learning and discussing issues to repair harm.
+Both members of the team are supportive of restorative principles, working to create systems and structures that support students’ learning and discussing issues to repair harm.

 For more information on student rights and responsibilities, please see the below resources: